 12. Look at our storing options below!
 Bonus tip, save the clam juice to use for meals, especially soups!

-Going over all the options for storing razor clams, shelf-life, and secret items that get tossed that are worth saving (guts & juice)
+Going over all the options for storing, shelf-life, and secret items that get tossed that are worth saving (guts & juice)

-Keep your razor clams fresh until next clamming season by storing them correctly.
+Keep them fresh until next clamming season by storing them correctly.
 There are a couple really good and easy methods.
 No matter the method, make sure to freeze your packaged razor clams right away in order to keep them fresh longer.

 Freezer Ziploc Bags